AnubhavKukreti1/Python-Programming-GEU/Readme.md

 Interesting Python features

-Questions that require careful thinking rather than just memorizing syntax
+Questions that require careful thinking

+Problems designed to test understanding rather than memorization

-The purpose of these questions is to think beyond basic syntax and understand what is actually happening in the code.
+The purpose of these questions is to go beyond basic syntax and understand what is actually happening in the code.

+🛠️ Learning Through Projects

+After practicing individual Python concepts and solving logical problems, I have started applying those concepts by building small projects.

+Projects such as the Jackpot Number and To-Do List help me understand how different Python concepts can work together inside a complete program.

+Instead of learning concepts in isolation, I am gradually learning how to:

+Learn a concept
+      ↓
+Practice the concept
+      ↓
+Solve problems
+      ↓
+Combine multiple concepts
+      ↓
+Build a project
+      ↓
+Learn from mistakes
+      ↓
+Improve the project

+This approach helps turn theoretical knowledge into practical programming experience.

 🚀 Learning Journey

-I am continuously expanding this repository as I learn new Python concepts, solve programming problems, and discover interesting or tricky questions.
+I am continuously expanding this repository as I learn new Python concepts, solve programming problems, and build projects.

-I have now started going beyond basic syntax by solving logical and real-world problem-solving questions using Python loops.
-These exercises help me understand how for and while loops can be applied to process data, perform calculations, analyze information, and solve practical programming problems.
+I have progressed beyond basic syntax by solving logical and real-world problem-solving questions using Python loops, working with tuples and dictionaries, exploring Object-Oriented Programming, and starting to build small Python projects.

+My next goal is to continue strengthening my fundamentals while gradually exploring more advanced Python concepts and building more practical projects.

-New topics, exercises, challenges, and projects will be added over time as I progress in my learning journey.
+New topics, exercises, challenges, and projects will be added over time as I progress.

-This repository represents my progress from learning the fundamentals, practicing different concepts, solving logical and tricky problems, and gradually becoming a better, more confident, and consistent Python programmer.
+This repository represents my journey from learning the fundamentals → practicing concepts → solving problems → building projects → becoming a better programmer.

-Every program, question, and problem I add is another step forward in my programming journey. 🐍
+Every program, question, challenge, and project I add is another step forward in my programming journey. 🐍

-⭐ Learning Python one program, one problem, and one concept at a time.
+⭐ One Program.
+One Problem.
+One Concept at a Time.

+Learning Python by coding, practicing, solving, and building. 🐍💻